Rafael-Chavez/onboarding-tracker/GOOGLE_SHEETS_SETUP.md

 ## Troubleshooting

-### "API not configured" error
+### "Web App URL not configured" error
-- Make sure you've set the environment variables correctly
+- Make sure you've set `VITE_GOOGLE_APPS_SCRIPT_URL` in your `.env` file
 - Restart the development server after updating `.env`

-### "403 Forbidden" error
+### "Authorization required" error
-- Check that the Google Sheets API is enabled in your Google Cloud project
-- Verify your API key is correct and not restricted
+- Make sure you deployed the Apps Script with "Execute as: Me" and "Who has access: Anyone"
+- Try re-deploying the web app

-### "404 Not Found" error
+### "Spreadsheet not found" error
-- Double-check your spreadsheet ID
+- Double-check the `SPREADSHEET_ID` in your Apps Script code
-- Make sure the sheet is shared properly
+- Make sure you can access the Google Sheet normally

-### CORS errors
+### Connection timeout
-- This is normal in development
-- The integration will work properly when deployed to Vercel
+- Google Apps Script can be slow on first run (cold start)
+- Try the connection test again after a few seconds

+## Advantages of Apps Script Approach

+✅ **No Complex Authentication**: No OAuth setup required ✅ **Direct Sheet Access**: Apps Script runs with your Google account permissions ✅ **Reliable**: Google's own infrastructure
+✅ **Free**: No API quotas or costs
+✅ **Simple Setup**: Just copy, paste, and deploy

 ## Security Notes

-- Never commit your actual API keys to version control
-- Consider using service account credentials for production
-- Restrict your API key to specific APIs and domains when possible
+- The web app runs under your Google account permissions
+- Only you can modify the Apps Script code
+- The web app URL is public but doesn't expose sensitive data
+- All data stays within your Google account ecosystem